The Link Between Customer Value and Marketing

-First, regardless of the types of products or services a firm offers, customers are the one who decide whether the products or services generate any utility, or in other words have any value to the society at large.
-Hence, marketing helps to prevent firms from wasting their resources on futile products by conducting a research to identify a gap in the market, and designing a product that fills the gap perfectly (Schermerhorn, 2012).
+First, regardless of the types of products or services a firm offers, customers are the ones who decide whether the products or services generate any utility, or in other words, have any value to the society at large.
+Hence, marketing helps to prevent firms from wasting their resources on futile products by conducting research to identify a gap in the market and designing a product that fills the gap perfectly (Schermerhorn, 2012).
 In addition, marketing also brings information about the product to the right customers, so that customers know about its existence and actually purchase and consume the product.

 Third, marketing improves the overall business performance by orienting the strategy planning of all other functions of a firm, thus adding values to the final product offering (Moorman & Rust, 1999).
 In this sense, marketing supports the company to develop the appropriate knowledge and skills based on its analysis of the relationship between the customer and the product and the company’s available resources.